brandur/org/drafts/mediator.md

 One way to think about mediators is that they encapsulate a discrete piece of work that involves interaction between a set of objects; a piece of work that otherwise might have ended up in an unwieldy method on a model.
 Because units of work are often composable, just like those model methods would have been, it's a common pattern for mediators to make calls to other mediators.

-The following is a small example of an app that deprovisions its installed add-ons as it's destroyed:
+Here's a small example of an app mediator that also deprovisions the app's installed add-ons:

 ``` ruby
 module API::Mediators::Apps